WebDaD/SmallBusinessManager/README.md

 ## Basic Framework
 The Basic Framework allows for Loading of the Module via JavaScript.
 It loads all Modules into the navigation and includes the javascript-files.
-It also Displays the Dashboard.
+It also Displays the Dashboard, which is a sortable Grid (http://jqueryui.com/sortable/#display-grid)

 Table:
 t_modules: ID(P) | NAME | NAV_NAME | FOLDER | VERSION